viper-adnan/Warez/README.md

 ## How do I search on this page?
 * A search function is planned, [among other small features](https://github.com/CHEF-KOCH/Warez/blob/master/.github/PROJECT_ToDo.md).
 * Since there is (currently) - no filter or page search you need to browse trough the page from within your Browser via `Ctrl + F` or `Cmd + F`.
+* A web based search will be integrated at the end of Jan.
+2020.

 ## Project structure
 - `.github` - Documents, Todo etc.